renovatebot/renovate/docs/usage/self-hosted-experimental.md

 ## `RENOVATE_X_GITLAB_AUTO_MERGEABLE_CHECK_ATTEMPS`

-If set to an positive integer, Renovate will use this as the number of attempts to check if a merge request on GitLab is mergable before trying to automerge.
+If set to a positive integer, Renovate will use this as the number of attempts to check if a merge request on GitLab is mergeable before trying to automerge.
 The formula for the delay between attempts is `250 * attempt * attempt` milliseconds.

 Default value: `5` (attempts results in max.
 13.75 seconds timeout).